huy310304/GPUMD-UVA/MgNiO/Running/README.md

 ## Sample Simulations

-Included is a directory for F-value = 0.00014 as a reference.
+Included is a directory for F-value = 0.00014 at T = 300K as a reference.